fleetdm/fleet/docs/infrastructure/file-carving.md

 The details provided by

 ```
-fleetctl query --hosts 'mac-workstation' --query SELECT * FROM carves WHERE carve = 1 AND path = "/etc/hosts"'
+fleetctl query --labels 'All Hosts' --query 'SELECT * FROM carves'
 ```

+can be helpful to debug carving problems.

 ### Ensure  `carver_block_size` is set appropriately